-New Airport Fuel Control System Modernizes Automation for Major Fuel Farm at Hartsfield-Jackson Atlanta International Airport

-FSM Group is a North American professional services group specializing in aviation fuel.
-Key offerings include into plane services, fuel farm maintenance and operations, fuel logistics, and ground support equipment services.
-FSM Group has been managing the Delta Air Lines fuel farm at the Hartsfield-Jackson Atlanta International Airport since October 2020.
-Prior to the change in management, Delta managed their own fuel farm.
+Adam Wishall, Varec Inc., USA, explains how recent updates have helped to improve automation and control functionality for a major fuel farm at the Hartsfield-Jackson Atlanta International Airport.
+SM Group is a North American professional services group specialising in aviation fuel.
+Some of the group's key offerings include into-plane services (the refuelling or supply of fuel to an aircraft), fuel farm maintenance and operations, fuel logistics, and ground support equipment services.
+FSM Group has been managing the Delta Air Lines fuel farm at the Hartsfield-Jackson Atlanta International Airport in Georgia, US, since October 2020.
+Prior to the change in management, Delta managed its own fuel farm.

-Over the past few years, significant upgrades have been made across the fuel farm to replace aging equipment, improve the electrical infrastructure and upgrade software and systems.
+Over the past few years, significant upgrades have been made across the fuel farm to replace ageing equipment, as well as to improve the electrical infrastructure and upgrade software and systems.
 Since 2008, Varec's FuelsManager® suite of software applications and 8130 remote terminal unit (RTU) have been an integral component of the legacy fuel management system at the Delta fuel farm.
-As part of the most recent updates, Varec provided its Airport Fuel Control System, which included the control cabinet and operator station, an 8810 RTU, as well as a FuelsManager software upgrade.
+As part of the most recent updates, Varec provided its airport fuel control system (AFCS), which included the control cabinet and operator station, an 8810 RTU, as well as a FuelsManager software upgrade.
 These enhancements provided significant improvements to various automation and control functionality across the fuel farm.